-Note: The term "enhanced vision system" (EVS) has been commonly used to refer to a system comprised of a head-up display, imaging sensor(s), and avionics interfaces that displayed the sensor imagery on the head up display (HUD) and overlaid it with alpha-numeric and symbolic flight information.
-However, the term has also been commonly used in reference to systems which displayed the sensor imagery, with or without other flight information, on a head down display.
-To avoid confusion, the FAA created the term "enhanced flight visibility system" (EFVS) to refer to certain EVS systems that meet the requirements of the new operational rules-in particular the requirement for a HUD and specified flight information-and can be used to determine "enhanced flight visibility."
-EFVSs can be considered a subset of systems otherwise labeled EVSs.
+Note: The term "enhanced vision system" (EVS) in this document refers to a system comprised of a head-up display, imaging sensor(s), and avionics interfaces that display the sensor imagery on the HUD, and overlay that imagery with alpha-numeric and symbolic flight information.
+However, the term has also been commonly used in reference to systems that displayed the sensor imagery, with or without other flight information, on a head-down display.
+For clarity, the FAA created the term "enhanced flight visibility system" (EFVS) to refer to certain EVS systems that meet the requirements of the new operational rulesin particular, the requirement for a HUD and specified flight information-and which can be used to determine "enhanced flight visibility."
+An EFVS can be considered a subset of a system otherwise labeled EVS.